flugg/fansasstic-library/readme.md

 Fansasstic Library
 ======

 Fansasstic Library is included as a dependency by the [Fansasstic framework](http://github.com/flugger/fansasstic) and is a Sass library of functions that essentially extends the Sass language.
 The library consists of functions that manipulate different data types, like strings, lists and maps.
-It also brings some useful math functions, among others the possibility to multiply all values in a list or map by a multiplier, or even by another list or map - same goes for all basic arithmetic operations.
+It also brings some useful math functions, among others the possibility to multiply all values in a list or map with a number, or even with another list or map - same goes for all basic arithmetic operations.

 A lot of the functions are much inspired by libraries made by [Hugo Giraudel](https://github.com/HugoGiraudel), more particularly [SassyLists](https://github.com/at-import/SassyLists).